-TO:

-Christopher H. Kiwus, Associate Vice President and Chief Facilities Officer

-FROM:

-Michael Vellines, Design and Construction Standards Official
+TO: Christopher H. Kiwus, PE, PhD Vice President for Campus Planning, Infrastructure, and Facilities FROM: Michael Vellines, PE, CBO Design and Construction Standards Official DATE: July 19, 2021 SUBJECT: 2021 Virginia Tech Design and Construction Standards Manual, Revision 1

-DATE:

-May 5, 2020

-SUBJECT:

-Virginia Tech Design and Construction Standards Manual

-This memorandum shall serve as a request for review and authorization of the Virginia Tech Design and Construction Standards Manual, May 2020.
+This memorandum shall serve as a request for review and authorization of the 2021 Virginia Tech Design and Construction Standards Manual, Revision 1.

-Pursuant to the Restructured Higher Education Financial and Administrative Operations Act, § 23.1-1002 et seq. of the Code of Virginia and the resulting Management Agreement Between The Commonwealth of Virginia and Virginia Polytechnic Institute and State University, Virginia Tech has the authority to develop design standards for all university construction projects.
+Pursuant to the Restructured Higher Education Financial and Administrative Operations Act, § 23.1-1002 et seg. of the Code of Virginia and the resulting Management Agreement Between the Commonwealth of Virginia and Virginia Polytechnic Institute and State University, Virginia Tech has the authority to develop design standards for all university construction projects.

-Upon your approval and signature, the Design and Construction Standards Manual will be effective May 5, 2020.
+Upon your approval and signature, the 2021 Design and Construction Standards Manual, Revision 1, will be effective July 19, 2021.